alebarreto1/alebarreto1/README.md

 ##

 - I live in Brazil.
-- I have been learning more about JavaScritpt, HTML, CSS and others.
+- At the present time, I have been learning more about CRUD.
 ##
 ### Conect with me:
 <div>